mbagheri20/corapy/README.md

 # CoRaPy (Computational Raman Python tools)

-Python tools for computational raman studies
+Python tools for computational raman studies (Developing in progress...)

-Developing in progress and the only tools for plotting Raman spectra available which works with tensor files downloaded from the [Computational Raman Database](https://ramandb.oulu.fi/)
+Right now, only tools for plotting Raman spectra available which works with tensor files downloaded from the [Computational Raman Database](https://ramandb.oulu.fi/)

 ## Installation